+Coloured pencils

+Glue Stick

-2 PencilsColoured pencilsRubberGlue StickPencil sharpenerCartridge Pen (Year 5 - Year 6)30cm rulerPair of Compasses (Year 6)Good pair of blunt-nosed scissors
+Pair of Compasses (Year 6)

+Good pair of blunt-nosed scissors

 Please ensure that you have this equipment each day at school.

 Your PE Kit Bag should contain a full set of PE uniform as listed later in this handbook.